fiction-beep/cms-assesment/README.md

 ```
 npm run test
 ```
+Testing Tools Used:
+The application uses Jasmine as the testing framework Karma as the test runner
+Angular Testing Utilities (TestBed) HttpClientTestingModule for HTTP request mocking
 ## Assumptions

 - The mock API is already set up at mockapi.io and will return data in the expected format